Ditto can live inside the agents you already use. The right setup depends on how the agent integrates with outside tools.

 | Codex, Claude, Cursor, Antigravity, other MCP clients | Remote MCP server | Ditto MCP Server |

 OpenClaw and Hermes do not connect to Ditto as MCP clients.
-They install a skill that invokes the ditto CLI.
-The CLI talks to Ditto’s API, stores or reads the same memory graph, and uses the same API key format as the app connect pages.
+They install a skill that invokes the Ditto CLI.
+The CLI talks to Ditto’s API, stores or reads the same memory graph, and can now self-provision a temporary claimable account with one command.

 What The CLI Gives Agents